rsyncOSX/RsyncUIdocs/content/post/Restore.md

 categories = ["synchronize"]
 lastmod = "2021-03-18"
 +++
 Restore either files or complete synchronized files is easy in RsyncUI.
-A restore has to be executed to a **temporary restore path**.
+A restore has to be executed to a *temporary restore path*.
 This is to secure not destroying any original data.
 A restore session might be as follows.

 ### Selecting and filtering

+List of files with more than 20,000 lines will truncated.

 First of all select from which configuration to restore from and a **filter string** to narrow down the selection of files.
 After selection select the Files button and RsyncUI collects filenames.